monkins1010/verus-typescript-primitives/README.md

 - **Serialization & Deserialization**: Robust methods (`toBuffer`, `fromBuffer`) to convert complex objects into byte-level representations for network transport or storage.
 - **Utility Functions**: A suite of helper functions for address conversion (`toIAddress`), hashing, and Verus script compilation/decompilation.

+## ⚠️ Features in Progress ⚠️

+Certain features in this library are not yet implemented on the wallet side and may be subject to breaking changes.
+These include the following and all related subclasses to the following (e.g. the details classes for IdentityUpdateRequest and IdentityUpdateResponse):

+- `IdentityUpdateRequest`
+- `IdentityUpdateResponse`
+- `IdentityUpdateEnvelope`
+- `IDENTITY_UPDATE_REQUEST_VDXF_KEY`
+- `IDENTITY_UPDATE_RESPONSE_VDXF_KEY`
+- `DATA_TYPE_DEFINEDKEY`
+- `DefinedKey`

 ## Installation

 Install the package using npm: